pegasbur/subtitleedit/README.md

   <a href="LICENSE"><img alt="MIT license" src="https://img.shields.io/badge/license-MIT-2ea44f"></a>
 </p>

-Subtitle Edit for Unraid packages the native Linux edition of Subtitle Edit with FFmpeg/FFprobe, MPV/libmpv, Tesseract OCR, optional hardware-accelerated video playback, and the jlesage browser GUI.
+Subtitle Edit for Unraid packages the native Linux edition of Subtitle Edit with FFmpeg/FFprobe, MPV/libmpv, Tesseract OCR, optional hardware-accelerated video playback and the jlesage browser GUI.

 The primary tested platform is AMD64 Unraid, but the image can also run on an AMD64 Linux Docker host.

 > This is an unofficial community project.
-It is not maintained or endorsed by the Subtitle Edit, Unraid, or jlesage projects.
+It is not maintained or endorsed by the Subtitle Edit or Unraid.

 ## Contents